-How do I know what the deadlines are?
+How do I know what the college degree deadlines are?

-All students should consult the college catalog and also the LPC website, specifically Admissions and Records.
+All students should consult the college catalog and also the Las Positas College Admissions/Records website.
 All college deadlines are posted on the Academic Calendar.
-The deadline to apply for a degree or certificate is Friday, April 8th.
-If you miss this deadline, please contact John Armstrong, Student Records Evaluator at 925.424.1547.
+The deadline to apply for a degree or certificate is Friday, April 6th.
+If you missed the deadline, immediately contact John Armstrong, Evaluator, 925.424.1547.

-Do I Need to Wear a Cap and Gown?
+Do I Need to Wear a Cap and Gown (regalia)?